 Customer Retention & Monthly Recurring Revenue

-While many things help to grow business, create long-term sustainability, and make the company more marketable in a sale, having secure and consistent revenue streams ranks at, or near, the top of that list.
+While many things help to grow business, create long-term sustainability, and make the company more marketable in a sale, having secure and consistent monthly recurring revenue streams ranks at, or near, the top of that list.
 Recurring revenue comes from general agreements, contracts, or subscriptions.
 To get the most amount of consistently recurring revenue, business owners need to have a well-executed customer retention plan that keeps people regularly coming back and purchasing.
 Read below for more information on Monthly Recurring Revenue, Customer Retention, how it helps the business to grow, and the appeal during a potential business sale.

 What is Monthly Recurring Revenue?